suji0131/Advanced_Lane_Detection/writeup.md

 ![PerspectiveTransformation](https://github.com/suji0131/Advanced_Lane_Detection/blob/master/output_images/PerspectiveT.png)

 ## Lane Detection and Lane Curvature
 Both of these tasks can be found in Line.py file.
 A histogram is used to identify the pixels which form part of the lane.
-Adding the pixel values along each column in the image, the peaks in the histogram are found and these peaks are good indicators of the x-position of the base of the lane lines.
+Adding the pixel values along each column in the image, the peaks in the histogram are found and these peaks are good indicators of the x-position of lane lines.

 ![Histogram](https://github.com/suji0131/Advanced_Lane_Detection/blob/master/output_images/Histogram.png)

 These points are used as starting points to search for the lines.
-From here on, I used a sliding window placed around line centers to form the new windows up till the top of the frame.
-After that, I scanned each window to collect the non-zero pixels within window bounds.
-Then a second order polynomial can be fit to the collected points.
+From here on, a sliding window placed around line centers to form the new windows up till the top of the frame.
+After that, each window is scanned to collect the non-zero pixels within window bounds.
+A second order polynomial is fit to points.
 ![SlideWindow](https://github.com/suji0131/Advanced_Lane_Detection/blob/master/output_images/SlidingWindow.png)

 To determine the Lane curvature and vehicle position below equations are used: